redis/redis-doc/topics/data-types-intro.md

 2. `BITCOUNT` performs population counting, reporting the number of bits set to 1.
 3. `BITPOS` finds the first bit having the specified value of 0 or 1.

-Both `BITOPS` and `BITCOUNT` are able to operate with byte ranges of the string, instead of running for the whole length of the string.
+Both `BITPOS` and `BITCOUNT` are able to operate with byte ranges of the string, instead of running for the whole length of the string.
 The following is a trivial example of `BITCOUNT` call: